SciTools/iris/benchmarks/README.md

 estimate run-time, and these will still be subject to the original problem.

 ### Scaling / non-Scaling Performance Differences

+**(We no longer advocate the below for benchmarks run during CI, given the limited available runtime and risk of false-positives.
+It remains useful for manual investigations).**

 When comparing performance between commits/file-type/whatever it can be helpful to know if the differences exist in scaling or non-scaling parts of the Iris